-GSMA AgriTech works with mobile operators and climate service providers around the globe to research, understand, test and scale operational and business models for digitally enabled climate resilience solutions.
-We support a variety of climate resilience services from weather forecasts and agroclimatic advisory delivered via mobile phones, to IoT enabled data-driven tools to financial services such as agricultural insurance.
+GSMA AgriTech works with mobile operators and climate service providers around the globe to research, understand, test and scale operational and business models for digitally-enabled climate resilience solutions.
+We support a variety of climate resilience services from weather forecasts and agroclimatic advisory delivered via mobile phones, to IoT enabled data-driven tools and financial services such as agricultural insurance.

 Latest resources on the use of digital tools for climate resilience

 |Enabling climate services through mobile network operator data|

 Our new report outlines the opportunity of CML rainfall observation to build the climate resilience of rural populations.

 | Data-driven advisory services for climate-smart smallholder agriculture|

 This report investigates the potential for private DDAS to scale-up CSA practices among smallholder farmers.

 | Exploring opportunities for climate services in Papua New Guinea with Digicel|